MRGhidini/SHM/README.md

 # SHM
 Sony Homebrew Manager

-It is a manager of homebrews for Psvita / PS3 / PS4 that can read tsv files on your computer or via hospetado link on some server, listing the homebrews, doing the control of download.
+It is a homebrew manager for Psvita / PS3 / PS4 that can read tsv files on your computer or via hospetado link on some server, listing the homebrews, doing the download control.
+And for homebrews of psvita has the ability to integrate with site vitadb (http://vitadb.rinnegatamante.it/#/)

 # Requirements for use